- PURCHASE ORDER TERMS AND CONDITONS

 QC21 NON-CONFORMING PRODUCT/MATERIAL:

 All reference requirements including specifications and drawings shall be the latest revision in effect at the date of the purchase order.
-Supplier is not delegated Material Review Board (MRB).
+Supplier is not delegated Material Review Board (MRB) Authority.
 All Non-conforming product must be submitted and disposition by ORIZON Aerostructures Quality prior to shipment to ORIZON Aerostructures, and must be accompanied, if disposition “Acceptable or Rework”, with a rejection report and a copy of the disposition defining the non-conformances.
 Suppliers are required to notify ORIZON Aerostructures on all known non-conformances, which have already shipped to ORIZON Aerostructures and/or ORIZON Aerostructures customers.
 Seller shall provide written notification to both Orizon Purchasing and/or Quality within one business day when a nonconformance is determined to exist or is suspect to exist on product shipped or already delivered to Orizon.
 At a minimum, written notification shall include: Orizon P.O.
 Number, part number, quantity, ship date, description of defect, and lot number(s).
 Written notification shall also include root cause and corrective action.

 QC22 CHANGE NOTIFICATION: